sealingtech/EDCOP-TOOLS/wireshark/README.md

 ## Networks

-Bro only uses 2 interfaces because it can only be deployed in passive mode.
-By default, these interfaces are named *calico* and *passive*.
+Wireshark only uses 2 interfaces because it can only be deployed in passive mode.
+By default, these networks are named *calico* and *passive*.

 ```
 networks: